 At Generali Employee Benefits, we understand the importance of respecting your fundamental rights and freedoms regarding your privacy and the protection of your personal data.
-We are committed to ensure the confidentiality and security of the personal data we collect and process.
+We are committed to ensuring the confidentiality and security of the personal data we collect and process.

 This section of our dedicated privacy page aims at informing you about our practices regarding collection, use and disclosure of personal data in relation to our professional business contacts (e.g. contact persons working at our clients, consultants, brokers, network partner contact points etc.).
 It further informs professional contacts on their privacy-related rights with regards to their personal data GEB processes.